What to Know: Building or Renovating an Outdoor Deck

-Inclement weather will complicate any type of building project.
-Tarping the deck during precipitation may improve conditions during construction, but crews usually work without a cover.
-Additionally, frozen ground can slow digging of the holes for the footers.
-Although late spring to mid-fall is the most comfortable time to build or renovate, most deck builders work year-round.
+Inclement weather will complicate any building project.
+Tarping the deck during rain or snow may improve conditions during construction, but it’s usually easier for crews to work without a cover.
+Frozen ground can slow digging.
+Late spring to mid-fall is the most comfortable and efficient time to build or renovate.
+Nevertheless, most deck builders work year-round.
 The trick to working through all seasons, said Chris, is to dig the holes for the footers in advance—before the ground freezes.

 (Above) Renovation in Bridgehampton, NY by Sweeten general contractor John

 The average national cost for a deck addition is $14,360, according to Remodeling’s Cost vs Value report.
-A composite deck returns 66.8% of the cost, while a wood deck brings a resale value of 72.1%, according to the report.
-Premium decks with full-service features, similar to all-purpose outdoor entertainment areas, can range up to 2,000 square feet in suburban areas north of downtown Chicago.
-However, they generally remain between 200 and 400 square feet.
-Deck sizes in downtown Chicago tend to be smaller, but are higher and have multiple levels.
-Decks in this area average between 70 to 120 square feet.
-Costs can range from $40,000 to $60,000 but can increase with extra features.
-For example, when the deck extends and includes larger amenities, like a swimming pool, costs range between $100,000 to $150,000
+A composite deck returns 66.8% of its cost in added home value, while a wood deck returns 72.1%.
+Premium decks with full-service features, similar to all-purpose outdoor entertainment areas, can range up to 2,000 square feet in suburban areas.
+Deck sizes in downtown areas tend to be smaller (between 70 to 120 square feet), but the decks are often higher and with multiple levels.
+Costs can range from $40,000 to $60,000, increasing with extra features.
+For example, when a deck extends and includes larger amenities, like a swimming pool, costs can exceed $100,000.

-For general contractor Chris, an average deck size is in the range of 25 feet by 14 feet, with a total square footage of 250 square feet.
-Deck-building costs are highly variable, said Facini.
+According to Facini, deck-building costs are highly variable.
 They depend on factors like decking materials, condition of the site, grade, number of decks and their height, plus special items like glass railings.
-Generally, you can expect decking material tp cost around $20 to $30 per square foot for composites or tropical hardwoods like teak.
+Generally, you can expect decking material to cost around $20 to $30 per square foot for composites or tropical hardwoods like teak.
 Overall, total costs generally range from $25,000 to $30,000.

 Here are five tips on renovating your backyard from materials to what goes into planning your outdoor space.